Complaints Process

 - Review any documents and other written material submitted; and

-- Prepare a brief written report setting out facts, analysis, and recommendations.
+- Prepare a brief written report setting out facts, analysis, and any recommendations.

-The investigator will provide recommendations to the QA Team within twenty (20) business days of receiving all material from the complainant and all parties identified by the investigator.
+The investigation will be concluded within twenty (20) business days of receiving all material from the complainant and all parties identified by the investigator.

 3. Response to Complainant

-The QA Team will inform the complainant in writing of its resolution to the complaint.
+The QA Team will inform the complainant, the Adjudicator and ODACC in writing of the outcome of the complaint and the reasons for the decision.

 4. Tracking and Reporting